Vacuum forming: Typical applications

 Original equipment manufacturers (OEMs) utilize heavy gauge vacuum formed components for production quantities in the range of 250–3000 units per year.
 Vacuum-formed components can be used in place of complex fabricated sheet metal, fiberglass, or plastic injection molding.
 Typical industry examples besides product packaging include: fascias for outdoor kiosks and automated teller machines, enclosures for medical imaging and diagnostic equipment, engine covers in a truck cab or for construction equipment, and railcar interior trim and seat components.
 Vacuum formers are also often used by hobbyists, for applications such as masks and remote control cars.
+In the 20th century, vacuum forming was used to mass-produce raised-relief maps for military purposes.

 Common problems

 There are some problems encountered in the vacuum forming process.
 Absorbed moisture can expand, forming bubbles within the plastic's inner layers.
 This significantly weakens the plastic.
 However, this can be solved by drying the plastic for an extended period at high but sub-melting temperature.
 Webs can form around the mold, which is due to overheating the plastic and so must be carefully monitored.
 Webbing can also occur when a mold is too large or parts of the mold are too close together.
 Finally, objects that are formed often stick to the mold, which is remedied by using a draft angle of three degrees or more in the mold.